 If you have recently acquired a new kitten or cat, they may not know how to use their litter box properly, so they will eliminate their waste in undesired areas.

-An emotionally stressed cat will not display their usual beahvior and will deposit their waste around the house, stress can make them too depressed to use their litter box and they will also display strange beahviors such as hiding most of the time, acting skittish, sleeping most of the day or not showing an interest in their toys or food.
+An emotionally stressed cat will not display their usual behavior and will deposit their waste around the house.
+Stress can make them too depressed to use their litter box and they will also display strange behaviors such as hiding most of the time, acting skittish, sleeping most of the day, or not showing an interest in their toys or food.

 Kidney disease can result from consuming something toxic or poisonous to cats.
 They will have abdominal pain and trouble peeing or being able to control when they will pee.
 Check around the house or garden to see if they may have consumed a toxic human medication or plant.

 A sudden change in your cat’s life can leave them confused and unsure.
 This includes moving houses, reorganizing your house, or moving the litter box from its usual place.

 If your cat is feeling uncomfortable or scared, they may be averse to using the litter box.
 This is mainly common in older cats.
 Something in your cat’s environment could be causing your cat discomfort, such as young children who bug them when they are not in the mood to be cuddled or played with.

 If a cat feels like they are not getting enough attention from you, they may excrete their waste near you, trying to coax a reaction.
 If this is their only interaction with you besides feeding, they may feel like you are not interacting with them enough.

 Cats do not like the smell of most essential oils (peppermint, lemon, lavender) as well as strong candles with the same type of scents.
 If their litter box is in an area where these smells are commonly used, this will deter them from using their litter box.

 If your cat is feeling ill, maybe they have some stomach discomfort or a thorn in their paw, injuries, or underlying health conditions, they will be in too much pain to use their litter box and may eliminate waste in the area they are currently in.